RedisBloom/RedisBloom/docs/commands/bf.insert.md

 BF.INSERT filter CAPACITY 10000 ITEMS hello
 {{< / highlight >}}

-Add 2 items to a filter; error if the filter does not already exist:
+Add two items to a filter, then return error if the filter does not already exist.

 {{< highlight bash >}}
 BF.INSERT filter NOCREATE ITEMS foo bar